Pernod Ricard confident over Asia growth-slides

-PARIS, June 4 (Reuters) - Drinks group Pernod Ricard , which is being targeted by activist investor Elliot , on Tuesday struck a confident note over its growth prospects in Asia.
+PARIS (Reuters) - Drinks group Pernod Ricard, which is being targeted by activist investor Elliot, on Tuesday struck a confident note over its growth prospects in Asia.

 Pernod said it was “uniquely positioned” to quench a thirst for premium drinks from a fast-growing, affluent middle class.

-The group said it was also banking on a reorganisation of its business in Korea and a diversification of its brands, sales channels and markets to drive its future growth.
+The group said it was also banking on a reorganization of its business in Korea and a diversification of its brands, sales channels and markets to drive its future growth.

 Digital acceleration and the launch of Seagram’s whiskies in Vietnam, the Philippines, and Myanmar would also help it win over clients from the sector tagged as new ‘Middle Income and Affluent Consumers’ (MAC), said Pernod.